Enid Browne, Countess of Kenmare: Fourth marriage

 Her fourth, and last marriage, was to Valentine Browne, 6th Earl of Kenmare, on 26 January 1943.
 He was the eldest son of Valentine Browne, 5th Earl of Kenmare and Hon.
 Elizabeth Baring (eldest daughter of Edward Baring, 1st Baron Revelstoke).
 He was previously married, and divorced, from Doris Delevingne, styled Viscountess Castlerosse.
 He died on 20 September 1943, less than a year after their marriage.

-Throughout her life, she was known for her friendships with many prominent people including author Somerset Maugham, Daisy Fellowes, Kathleen, Countess of Drogheda, Beryl Markham, and Barbara Hutton.
+Throughout her life, she was known for her friendships with many prominent people including author W. Somerset Maugham (who dubbed her "Lady Killmore"), Daisy Fellowes, Kathleen, Countess of Drogheda, Beryl Markham, and Barbara Hutton.
 In the 1960s, she moved to Kenya with her daughter before moving to South Africa in 1968.
 She eventually sold La Fiorentina to Mary Wells Lawrence in 1969 and bought Broadlands in Somerset West, Cape Province.

 Lady Kenmare died on 5 January 1973 at Cape Town, South Africa.

 Descendants

 Through her son Frederick, she was a grandmother of Hon.
-Caroline Laurence Patricia Cavendish (b.
-1952), who married George Michael Richard Goulding; Hon.
-Juliet Enid Marie Gabrielle Cavendish (b.
-1953), who married Charles Dumaresq Nicholson; and Roderick Cavendish, 8th Baron Waterpark (b.
-1959), who married Anne Asquith (a daughter of Hon.
+Caroline Laurence Patricia Cavendish (born 1952), who married George Michael Richard Goulding; Hon.
+Juliet Enid Marie Gabrielle Cavendish (born 1953), who married Charles Dumaresq Nicholson; and Roderick Cavendish, 8th Baron Waterpark (born 1959), who married Anne Asquith (a daughter of Hon.
 Luke Asquith, granddaughter of Cyril Asquith, Baron Asquith of Bishopstone, and great-granddaughter of British Prime Minister H. H. Asquith).